Syllabus

 Course Objectives and Process

-Through a combination of class lectures, hands-on labs and practical projects, we will learn to create both print and motion-based projects.
-Students will be introduced to industry-leading software for print production (InDesign CC), and animation (Animate CC).
-The focus of this class is to learn how to use InDesign and Animate to produce visual work according to current aesthetic principles, theories, and technical standards.
+Through a combination of class lectures, hands-on labs and practical projects, we will learn to create both print and web-based projects.
+Students will be introduced to industry-leading software for print production (InDesign CC), and HTML & CSS using plain text editors such as Panic's Nova.
+The focus of this class is to learn how to use InDesign and HTML/CSS to produce visual work according to current aesthetic principles, theories, and technical standards.

 This is an entry-level class, with a curriculum designed for beginners.
 I am aware, however, that students will come to this class with varying degrees of technical and artistic experience.
 Students already familiar with the material presented in class are encouraged to use that expertise to assist students who are less familiar with the application and broaden their creative approach.
 One of the best ways to solidify ones understanding of any discipline is to share that knowledge with others.